attilaoroszdev/lazyadmin/src/README.md

 Run one of the following launchers:

-- `ladmin` - for full edition
+- `ladmin` - for the full edition
-  It will be placed in either `$HOME` or `/opt/Lazy_Admin/`, depending on the type of your install.
+  It will be placed in either `$HOME` or `/opt/Lazy_Admin/`, depending on the type of installation (you will b e promptedat install time.)
 If you agreed to symlink to `/usr/local/bin`, you can also run it as a command

-- `pladmin` - for portable edition
+- `pladmin` - for the portable edition
   It will be in the Lazy Admin directory, which you have extracted from the release tarball.
-You could also symlink it, but then it would lose its "portable-ness" wouldn't it?
+You could also symlink it, but then it would lose its "portable-ness", wouldn't it?

-### Launcher flags
+### Launcher arguments

 To load a different user profile (located next to the "user" directory, and with similar contents"), run